Jul 15, 2016

 Jan 05, 2017

-1) How the seats will be allotted to the candidates after IIFT examination?
+1) How are the seats allotted to the candidates after IIFT examination?

 The admission process for IIFT is categorized in two stages: